expo/expo/docs/pages/versions/unversioned/sdk/task-manager.md

 ## Installation

 For [managed](../../introduction/managed-vs-bare/#managed-workflow) apps, you'll need to run `expo install expo-task-manager`.
-It is not yet available for [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native apps.
-If you're using the bare workflow, React Native's [Headless JS](https://facebook.github.io/react-native/docs/headless-js-android) might suit your needs.
+To use it in [bare](../../introduction/managed-vs-bare/#bare-workflow) React Native app, follow its [installation instructions](https://github.com/expo/expo/tree/master/packages/expo-task-manager);

 ## Configuration for standalone apps

+### Backroung modes on iOS

 `TaskManager` works out of the box in the Expo client on Android, but on iOS you'll need to test using [a custom Expo client](../../guides/adhoc-builds/).